oscar-system/oscar-website/index.md

 ## 🎬 Videos

-The OSCAR Video Channel features interviews with contributors and demonstrations of OSCAR's capabilities.
+The OSCAR Video Channel features interviews with contributors, demonstrations of OSCAR's capabilities, and OSCAR mascot videos.
+The code snippets underlying these mascot videos are available in a [hands-on tutorial]({{site.baseurl}}/tutorials/MascotVideos/#main-content).

 📺 **Visit the [OSCAR Video Channel](https://tube.mathe.social/a/oscar/videos).**